discordjs/guide/guide/additional-info/es6-syntax.md

 ## var, let, and const

-Since there are many, many articles out there that can explain this part more in depth, we'll only be giving you a TL;DR and an article link if you choose to read more about it.
+Since there are many, many articles out there that can explain this part more in-depth, we'll only be giving you a TL;DR and an article link if you choose to read more about it.

 1. The `var` keyword is what was (and can still be) used in JS before `let` and `const` came to surface.
 There are actually many issues with `var`, though, such as it being function-scoped, hoisting related issues, and allowing redeclaration.
 2. The `let` keyword is essentially the new `var`; it addresses many of the issues `var` has, but its biggest factor would be that it's block-scoped and disallows redeclaration (*not* reassignment).
 3. The `const` keyword is for giving variables a constant value which may not be reassigned. `const`, like `let`, is also block-scoped.

 The general rule of thumb recommended by this guide is to use `const` wherever possible, `let` otherwise, and avoid using `var`.
 Here's a [helpful article](https://madhatted.com/2016/1/25/let-it-be) if you want to read more about this subject.